cohenoa/biosignalen/README.md

 ## 2. Execution ##
 ### 2.1 Input folder preparation
-Before executing the program, prepare an _input folder_ named `Data` within the `OncosenseSoftware` folder, which will contain your input data files.
+Before executing the program, prepare an _input folder_ named `Data` within the `oncosense` folder, which will contain your input data files.
 The format of the input file is as follows: [TBD]
 ### 2.2 Running the program